-Opal Collecting in Rožná, Czech Republic
+Opal Mineral Collecting Trip to Rožná, Czech Republic

 Small opal occurence is located in the serpentinite rocks near the Rožná village, Czech Republic.
 It yields uncommon opal material with reticulated structures, some of these opals also contain chromite.

 Rožná in the Czech Republic is well known among collectors because of the huge vein of LCT pegmatite, which is the type locality of rossmanite (pink lithium tourmaline) and lepidolite (lithium mica; now polylithionite and trilithionite).
 However, there is also less known opal occurence.

 The opal locality is located near the former uranium mine Rožná, both main headframes R1 and R3 are nicely visible, as well as the settling pond and the ore processing plant.

 Opal locality is located on the field about 1 km to the North from Rožná village center.
 The opal occurence is bound to a small serpentinite body, enclosed in biotitic gneisses and migmatites.

 Opals from Rožná are quite typical opals formed during decomposition and weathering of peridotite into the serpentinite rock.
 Decomposition of peridotite involves leaching of silica gels, which precipitate in the form of opal.
 These are often limited to certain areas or layers withing newly formed serpentinite.
 Other common product of such process is magnesite, which usually forms in different layer then opals.

 Generally, silica is leached by hydration of olivine rich mantle rocks.
 Depending on the exact compositon of primary rocks, also Fe and other elements affect the metamorphic process.
 Simplified reaction of forsterite (Mg-olivine) hydration, resulting in formation of serpentine, magnesite, and opal follows:

 5 Mg2SiO4 + 4 H2O => 2 Mg3Si2O5(OH)4 + 4 MgO + SiO2